-US Attorney: FBI agents search Tennessee lawmakers’ offices and homes
+US Attorney: FBI agents search lawmakers’ offices and homes

 A spokesman for the FBI referred all questions to the U.S. Attorney’s Office.

-Republican Gov. Bill Lee told reporters Friday that he had spoken to current House Speaker Cameron Sexton about the searches, describing them as “FBI raids.”
+Republican Gov. Bill Lee told reporters Friday that he had spoken to current House Speaker Cameron Sexton, a Republican from Crossville, about the searches, describing them as “FBI raids.”

 “It’s certainly very concerning.
 I know very little about that.
 There’s been no FBI outreach to us,” Lee said.
 “But I have confidence that Speaker Sexton is on top of the situation and we’ll learn more as this unfolds.”

-“Since becoming speaker, I have been contacted by federal authorities regarding an ongoing investigation related to the former speaker’s office,” Sexton said.
-“On the advice of both Ethics and Legal Counsel, I am placing everyone that was subject to the execution of today’s search warrants on administrative leave until further notice.”
+The House speaker later said there was no ethics investigation currently launched against the lawmakers whose offices had been raided by the FBI.

-Sexton’s office did not immediately respond to follow up questions regarding who would be placed on administrative leave.
+In addition, the Republican said he had placed three staffers who were also subject to Friday’s search on paid administrative leave.

-Casada resigned from the top leadership post in 2019 after revelations he exchanged sexually explicit text messages about women with his former chief of staff years ago.
+Casada, a Republican from Franklin, resigned from the top leadership post in 2019 after revelations he exchanged sexually explicit text messages about women with his former chief of staff years ago.

 Other controversies included an aide’s cocaine use at a legislative office years ago and allegations of doctoring emails to frame a young black activist – which Casada and the aide both denied.